AMSP-04/NETN-MRM/README.md

 Models of real-world objects, processes and phenomena are used to create a synthetic representation suitable for simulation.
 Depending on the purpose and requirements of the simulation, the models can have different levels of resolution and aggregation can be used to create representations of larger combined concepts.

-The NATO Education and Training Network Multi-Resolution Modelling (NETN-MRM) FOM Module is a specification of how to perform negotiated and coordinated aggregation and disaggregation of models representing organizational units and individual entities, e.g. platforms, in a federated distributed simulation.
+The NATO Education and Training Network Multi-Resolution Modelling (NETN-MRM) FOM Module is a specification of how to perform aggregation and disaggregation of aggregated units into other aggregated subunits or entities, e.g. platforms, in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
 The NETN-MRM FOM module is available as an XML file for use in HLA based federations.